JensKnipper/personal-blog/_posts/2021-04-15-basic-authentication-with-traefik.md

 This example resolves to the credentials with both username and password `test`.

 If you now start the services with `docker-compose up` and navigate to `whoami.localhost` you will be prompted to type in the credentials.
-After successfull login you should be able to access the containers content.
+After successfull login you should be able to access the container's content.

 ### Password hashing

 Traefik supports different hash algorithms to secure your services.
 Most of these hash algorithms like MD5 or SHA-1 are considered unsafe and not recommended for production use.
-That is why you should stick to [brypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).
+That is why you should stick to [bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).

 To create a hashed passphrase you can make use of an [online generator](https://bcrypt-generator.com/).
 Twelve is the default number of rounds for bcrypt, though Traefik is able to handle any number of rounds.